Gibbu/bd-scss/README.md

 # bd-scss
-Simple package to create themes using SCSS for BetterDiscord.
+Simple package to create themes for BetterDiscord using SCSS.

 ## Usage
 Install the package with: